Patents - Ukraine: Lexology GTDT Practice Guides

 - What is the typical range of costs of a patent infringement lawsuit before trial, during trial and for an appeal?
 Are contingency fees permitted?

-- The total costs of a patent infringement lawsuit, including gathering evidence, preparation of all necessary documents and attending the hearings, varies, on average from €25,000 to €50,000 for the first instance and €10,000 to €20,000 for the appeal and cassation instances.
+- The total costs of a patent infringement lawsuit, including gathering evidence, preparing all the necessary documents and attending the hearings, varies on average from €25,000 to €50,000 for the first instance and €10,000 to €20,000 for the appeal and cassation instances.

 - What avenues of appeal are available following an adverse decision in a patent infringement lawsuit?
 Is new evidence allowed at the appellate stage?

 - Negative first-instance decisions can be appealed before the appellate court.
 Appellate court rulings can be further appealed before the Supreme Court.
 New evidence can be submitted only if the party presenting it can prove that it was not possible to present this evidence during first-instance proceedings.

 - To what extent can enforcement of a patent expose the patent owner to liability for a competition violation, unfair competition or a business-related tort?